GNU-Ymir/Documentations/primitives/functions.md

 }
 ```

-Values can be specified on a function parameter.
-If a parameter has a
+The values can be specified on a function parameter.
+If a parameter
-value, it is the value that is used by default, and it is therefore
+has a value, the value is used by default, so it is optional to
-optionnal to specify value when calling the function for that
+specify the value when calling the function for that particular
-particular parameter.
-If you still want to specify a value, you will
+parameter.
+If you still want to specify a value, you will need to use
-have to use a named expression that is formed using the token
+a named expression that is formed using the **`->`** token.
-**`->`**.

 ```ymir
 import std::io